 Based on the discussion and noting the vulnerabilities of the existing energy systems in the ECE region, agreed to prioritize and implement special activities that coordinate and promote efforts related to energy resilience across the ECE region, providing an ECE Platform on Resilient Energy Systems for inclusive dialogue.
 The Committee requested the Bureau of the Committee, in cooperation with the secretariat, to develop a work plan and budget for the special activities to be organized under the Platform, and to post these to the website.
-The Committee [noted that establishment of the Platform itself has no regular budgetary implications but] recognized that some of the activities identified and coordinated by the Platform would require extrabudgetary resources.
+The Committee noted that establishment of the Platform itself has no regular budgetary implications but recognized that some of the activities identified and coordinated by the Platform would require extrabudgetary resources.
 The activities under the Platform could involve, but not be limited to, the following new or expanded activities:

 Host a series of dialogues on Resilient Energy Systems to facilitate an exchange among member States, academia, technical experts, industry, and others on relevant topics identified by the Bureau, including the current challenges to resiliency, technical options, financing resilient energy systems and clean energy projects, lessons learned and best practices.
 These dialogues are intended to increase the capacity of ECE member States to attain more secure, affordable, safe and environmentally-friendly energy systems.

-Increase awareness raising activities that focus on full life cycle assessment and cost-benefit analysis of all technologies that enhance access to affordable, reliable, sustainable and modern energy for all.
+Increase awareness raising activities that focus on full life cycle assessment and cost-benefit analysis of technologies, as well as nontechnical measures, both on the energy demand and supply side, that enhance access to affordable, reliable, sustainable and modern energy for all.

 Support an expanded Pathways to Sustainable Energy initiative to facilitate the selection and implementation of effective policies across the ECE region, including targeted, subregional and country-specific deep dives on technology choices, business models and policy solutions that can build energy system resiliency and achieve short- and long- term energy, economic and environmental goals.
 Requested that this initiative be launched with a focus on Central Asia, and then follow with other subregions as the interest arises, and subject to extrabudgetary resources.

-Expand efforts to reduce methane emissions, increasing short-term energy supply with recovered methane and providing targeted support to member States in the ECE region to design and implement policies that increase energy supply in the short term by eliminating methane leaks, increase resiliency and support long-term methane mitigation goals, including of the Global Methane Pledge; co-host a Global Methane Forum in 2023 to support methane reductions, recovery and re-use as a clean energy source.
+Expand efforts to reduce methane emissions, increasing short-term energy supply with recovered methane and providing targeted support to member States in the ECE region to design and implement policies that increase energy supply in the short term by eliminating methane leaks, increase resiliency and [support long-term methane mitigation goals, including of the Global Methane Pledge; co-host a Global Methane Forum in 2023 to support methane reductions, recovery and re-use as a clean energy source.]

-Explore and increase understanding on energy-related climate financing in the ECE region to identify policies and mechanisms that can increase financing for low- and zero-carbon technologies, the critical raw materials needed for low carbon transformations and green infrastructure projects in the ECE region and to enable the region to implement climate-friendly policies that also increase energy system resiliency.
+Explore and increase understanding on energy-related climate financing in the ECE region to identify policies and mechanisms that can increase financing for[ low- and zero-carbon technologies,] the critical raw materials needed for the energy transition in the ECE region and to enable the region to implement climate-friendly policies that also increase energy system resiliency.

 Support a dialogue with member States and relevant stakeholders, such as industry, academia, financial institutions, international organizations and NGOs, to substantially increase the uptake of renewable energy in the ECE region.
-Renewable energy development, together with all low- and zero-carbon technologies, will be essential to deliver resilient energy systems while preserving the climate and the environment, and contributing to the attainment of the SDGs and the Paris Agreement.
+Renewable energy development, together with energy efficiency and energy services, will be essential to deliver resilient energy systems while preserving the climate and the environment, and contributing to the attainment of the SDGs and the Paris Agreement.

 Premised on a system level perspective, give increased attention to energy conservation, to improve resilience through cross-sectoral action on energy efficiency.